TIP Group: History

 TIP Group was founded in 1968 as Transport Pool Inc. (TP), initially operating in the United States with branches in Canada and the Netherlands and later the United Kingdom.

 In 1971 TP began operating in Belgium, and by 1975 TP was also operating in Ireland and Sweden, when it was acquired by Minneapolis-based Gelco Corporation.
 In 1976 the company was renamed Transport International Pool Inc. (TIP) to better reflect the company's international nature.
 In 1986 TIP spun off its European operations to a management and investor consortium.

 In 1993, TIP was acquired by GE Capital.
 With GE Capital, TIP expanded its European network.
 In 2007, TIP expanded its offer by introducing services like maintenance and repair services as well as telematics.
 In October 2013, TIP was acquired by HNA Group, a Chinese conglomerate.

 In 2013, TIP was acquired by China-based HNA Group.
 The company also supported several acquisitions, including Grayrentals in the UK and Toscon in the Netherlands, to broaden its capabilities.

 In 2016, TIP Trailer Services Group acquired Train Trailer Rental Ltd, a Canadian provider of trailer rentals, leasing and storage.
 In that same year TIP acquired Dutch rental and leasing company Twan Heetkamp Trailers (THT), which had a fleet of around 3,000 trailers operating across Europe.

 In 2018, HNA Group sold its European TIP subsidiary to I Squared Capital for a sum of around €1 billion.
 In August 2018, I Squared Capital (ISQ) acquired 100 percent interest in TIP.
+During this period, the company owned a fleet of 66,000 trailers and 86 trailer service centre.

 In 2024, TIP's Canadian operations merged with Transportation Equipment Network (TEN), allowing the company to focus more intensively on its European business.